Carrollian manifolds and null infinity: A view from Cartan geometry: Null Infinity in Bondi gauge

 For $\gL>0$ we obtain the homogeneous model for null infinity in Bondi gauge $\scrI_{Bondi_{\gL>0}}{}^{(n)} \simeq \bbR \times S^{n-1}$.
 The homogeneous space \eqref{Null Infinity in Bondi gauge: Homogeneous model} can be rewritten in a form which makes the relation to the Carrollian homogeneous model \eqref{Carrollian spacetimes: homogeneous space realisation} stand out

 The geometry of null infinity in Bondi gauge is therefore very close that of a Carrollian manifold, it however enjoys an extra abelian symmetry.
-At the level of Lie algebras, the extra symmetry corresponds to the presence on an extra $t_+$ term { }{}\\ as compare to the Carrollian case \eqref{Carrollian spacetimes: Carroll Lie algebra}, \eqref{Carrollian spacetimes: Carroll stabilisator Group}.
+At the level of Lie algebras, { }{}\\ the extra symmetry corresponds to the presence of an extra $t_+$ term as compare to the Carrollian case \eqref{Carrollian spacetimes: Carroll Lie algebra}, \eqref{Carrollian spacetimes: Carroll stabilisator Group}.
+As compare to null infinity \eqref{Null infinty: Poincaré Lie algebra}, \eqref{Null infinity: Poincaré stabilisator Group} this corresponds to a remaining Carrollian special conformal transformation.

-We stress that the abelian factor in $\bbR \times \Carr_{\gL}\left(n\right)$ does act non-trivially on the homogeneous space (despite the fact that the, misleading, expression \eqref{Null Infinity in Bondi gauge: Homogeneous model} might suggest the opposite).
+We stress that the abelian factor in $\bbR \times \Carr_{\gL}\left(n\right)$ does act non-trivially on the homogeneous space (despite the fact that the, misleading, expression \eqref{Null Infinity in Bondi gauge: Homogeneous model2} might suggest the opposite).
 This can be realised explicitly by considering { }{}\\ where $I^I_{(\gL)} =\left(1 , 0^A, -\gL, 0\right)$ explicitly breaks conformal invariance as compare to \eqref{Null infinity: ambient space realisation}.
-The transitive action of $\bbR \times \Carr_{\gL}\left(n\right)$ on \eqref{Null infinity in Bondi gauge: ambient space realisation} is then realised by restricting the action of the Poincaré group on \eqref{Null infinity: ambient space realisation} to the subgroup stabilising $I$.
+The transitive action of $\bbR \times \Carr_{\gL}\left(n\right)$ on \eqref{Null infinity in Bondi gauge: ambient space realisation} is then realised by restricting the action of the Poincaré group on \eqref{Null infinity: ambient space realisation} to the subgroup stabilising $I_{(\gL)}$.
 Note that even though \eqref{Carrollian spacetimes: ambient space realisation} and \eqref{Null infinity in Bondi gauge: ambient space realisation} coincide as manifolds the group action is different and they therefore differ as homogeneous spaces.

 \begin{Extra}

 \end{Extra}